ManuelSanchezUribe/ManuelSanchezUribe.github.io/README.md

 Current and former students

 - Cristhian Nuñez, PhD in Mathematics, UC.
+2022-.
-- Vicente Hojas, Master of Engineerig Science, UC.
+- Vicente Hojas, Master of Engineering Sciences, UC.
+2021-.
 - Pablo Cortes, Master of Engineering Sciences, UC.
+2021-.
-- Joaquin Valenzuela, Master of Engineering Sciences, UC,
+- Joaquin Valenzuela, Master of Engineering Sciences, UC.
+2021-.
 - Genaro Laymuns.
 Master of Engineering Sciences, UC.
 Graduated July 2021.

 Follow this [link](Student.md) to find out more about current and past students projects, including undergraduate research projects.
 Research opportunities for students (undergraduate and graduate) are also available.